eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ​Note: This restriction applies even if such disclosure would enhance the services provided by the operating system to the Wallet Unit, for example, attestation selection in the context of the Digital Credential API.

+#### 4.1.2 Requirements to be added (likely) to Topic 10/23

+##### REQUIREMENT 4 (Conditional)
+Providing that the expectations set in chapter 3 with respect to attestation issuance are met, the following
+High-Level Requirement will be added to Annex 2 of the ARF v1.9:

+Wallet Units and Relying Party Instances SHALL support the Digital Credentials API for attestation issuance.

 ### 4.2 High-Level Requirements to be changed
 #### RPA_01